wwe1428103707/HEcontract/README.md

 If an error occurs, make sure that both ganache and truffle are using the same port.
 Truffle config file is **truffle-config.js**.

 ![image-20220130232039024](https://s2.loli.net/2022/01/30/ngBdzHRkamfrlEb.png)

+## Additional information
+We will continue to organize the system code and upload it.
+If you have any questions, you can raise issues or contact us yufaji@std.uestc.edu.cn.